symphonicc/multer-azure-blob-storage/README.md

 A valid connection string can contain a SAS token or the account name/key.

-For explicit account name and access key authentication, provide the access key available through the Azure portal, and the name of the storage account.
+For explicit account name and access key authentication, provide the account's access key available through the Azure portal, and the name of the storage account.
 This method is the least secure and allows clients unrestricted access to all containers on the storage account.

 Never commit SAS tokens, connection strings, or access keys to version control.

 For backward compatibility, if no authenticationType is provided, it will attempt to use a connection string or account name / access key.

-If using the MulterAzureStorage class without passing in any configuration options then the following environment variables will need to be set or provided in the .env file:
+MulterAzureStorage will preferentially use configuration options as passed in.
+If they are not passed in, it will check for them as environment variables with the keys below.

 1. For authentication with `azure ad`, See [additional documentation] (https://learn.microsoft.com/en-us/javascript/api/overview/azure/identity-readme?view=azure-node-latest#defaultazurecredential) on how to configure your application to securely use Azure AD for blob storage integration.
 In development you must include [one of these sets of credential variables](https://learn.microsoft.com/en-us/javascript/api/overview/azure/identity-readme?view=azure-node-latest#defaultazurecredential) as environment variables or entries in .env file.
 2. AZURE_STORAGE_CONNECTION_STRING, for the `connectionString`.